 On a high level, the framework for our system will consist of N players (where $N \geq 3$): 1 drawer player and N-1 guesser players.
-The drawer will be holding the pen device and perform gestures in order to "draw" in physical space once game play begins.
-This data will be captured by the pen device and sent to all players' personal devices where the Unity App will be able to render lines that the drawer is creating in physical space to the AR space.
-This AR space will be visible to all players via the camera on their personal devices, where they will be able to see the drawer creating lines in AR space.
+The drawer player will be the one responsible for drawing the image and viewing the image.
+They will be holding the pen device and perform gestures in order to "draw" in physical space once game play begins.
+The guesser players will be responsible for watching what the drawer is currently trying to make, and guessing what they are attempting to create.
+While the drawer is drawing, this data will be captured by the pen device and sent to the drawer's personal device where the Unity App will be able to render lines they are creating in physical space to the AR space.
+Originally, this AR space was planned to be visible to all players through the cameras on their own personal devices.
+Due to time constraints, this was updated so now the drawer's phone screen will be shared on a monitor, where the guessers will be able to see what is being drawn and make guesses about what the drawer is trying to create.
 Fig. 1 is a diagram overview that demonstrates data flow and general layout.

-Looking at Fig. 1 with a little more detail, the Drawing Mechanism will be our pen, which will contain 4 hardware components: a NodeMCU, IMU, buttons, and an LED.
-When button is pressed, the NodeMCU will start recording the IMU data that corresponds to the player's movement.
+Looking at Fig. 1 with a little more detail, the Drawing Mechanism will be our pen device, which will contain 5 hardware components: a Arduino, IMU, HC-005 Bluetooth module, two buttons, and two LEDs.
+When button is pressed, the N will start recording the IMU data that corresponds to the pen device's movment, which will send the data through the Bluetooth module.
 The LED will light up as well, providing visual feedback for all players, that the device is currently drawing in AR space.

-The drawer will have access to the pen device and perform gestures in air in physical space in order to "draw".
+The drawer will have access to the pen device and rotate it in air in physical space in order to "draw".
 These gestures will be captured by the pen device the moment game play begins, and store it on the device.

-This stored data will then be sent to the game app that will be downloaded on all of the "guessers" personal devices.
+This stored data will then be sent to the game app on the drawer's personal device.
 Using this data, the Unity App will be able to render lines that are overlaid onto the Real World through AR.
 Fig. 1 is a picture overview of this data flow and general layout.
-As mentioned later in 5.1.2, this could potentially also be used for a CV assisted approach if necessary.

-All of the guessers currently active in the game will need to have the Unity Android Application downloaded to their devices in order to be able to view what is being drawn.
-The Unity software will be using the Udunio package in order to record data from the NodeMCU itself, which will be sent over by the drawing mechanism during game play.
-This data will be processed, and using AR Foundation packages within Unity, will be able to process and render lines the drawer is trying to produce in the AR Space.
-By viewing their screens and camera, users will be able to view the rendered lines that the drawer has created.
-Other packages that come with AR Foundations, like Cloud Anchoring, will be used in order to make sure that the drawing is tied to a specific location in the real world.
+The drawer will need to have the Unity Android Application downloaded to their devices in order to be able to view what is being drawn.
+The Unity software will be using the Android Bluetooth plugin package in order to record data from the Arduino itself, which will be sent over via Bluetooth by the drawing mechanism through the HC-005 during game play.
+This data will be processed, and using ARCore packages within Unity, will be able to process and render lines the drawer is trying to produce in the AR Space.
+By viewing the screen replicated from the camera, users will be able to view the rendered lines that the drawer has created.
+Other packages that come with AR Core will be used in order to make sure that the drawing is tied to a specific location in the real world.
+The main packaged that assists with this would be AR Foundation, which allows the creation of many varying types of AR GameObjects.
+Through this, an anchor point can be created at which AR LineRenderer Objects can be attached to (the drawings the drawer creates).

-Figure 2: Game UI and how players get redirected from page to page
+Figure 2: Game UI and how the drawer will redirected from page to page